learn-co-curriculum/dsc-stat-distributions-use-cases/README.md

 Note how, with a fair die, the chance of throwing each number is _exactly_ 1/6 (or 0.1666).
 The number of outcomes is finite and the outcome is a set of values.
 In this case, you are dealing with a **discrete distribution**.

-### Weather Distribution
+### Temperature Distribution

 Let's look at another situation.
 Imagine we want to think of the distribution of the temperature in New York on June 1st.
-Thinking about this, you could say that the temperature would generally range between 65 and 95 Degrees (more extreme values would be exceptional), with the average around 80 Degrees Fahrenheit.
+Thinking about this, you could say that the temperature would generally range between 65 and 95 degrees Fahrenheit (more extreme values would be exceptional), with the average around 80 degrees.

 A potential distribution looks like this:

 <img src="images/weather_pdf.png" width="400">

 Note that instead of bars, which we had for the dice example, we have _continuous_ lines here.
 Our distribution is a **continuous distribution** because temperature is a continuous value (we can have a temperature of 80 degrees, of 80.5 degrees, of 80.0034 degrees, etc.).

-### Discrete vs Continuous Distributions

-When dealing with **discrete** data you use a **Probability Mass Function (PMF)** (as in our dice example).
-When dealing with **continuous** data, you use a **Probability Density Function (PDF)** (see our weather example).

-Based on the variation of their attributes, data distributions can take many shapes and forms.
-In the next few lessons, you'll learn how to describe data distributions.
-Very often, distributions are described using their statistical mean (or **expected value**) and variance of the data, but this is not always the case.
-You'll see more on this in the next few lessons.

 ## Common Distributions